Travel Insurance

 While planning your trip to a Disney park, there is something that might not immediately come to mind but can be very useful: travel insurance.
 With visitors coming from all around the world, it could be a worthwhile investment for travelers in case something unexpected occurs before, during, or after your trip to the happiest place on Earth.

-The Benefits of Travel Insurance for Disney World
+What Are the Benefits of Travel Insurance for Disney World?

 Travel insurance can cover your prepaid, nonrefundable expenses in situations like: